 This scenario is similar to the traditional CHSH game, where it is a cooperative game and thus both players maximising their payoff's is the Nash equilibrium, as their payoff's are the same.
 From this, it is deduced that if either player deviates their strategy, their expected payoff will be worse.
 Unlike the previous CHSH game, a non-entangled state will be used in order to witness quantum advantage utilising quantum correlations.
 The choice of payoff's affects which measurement space the quantum advantage can be found for a given state.
 It is an interesting problem to find the general relation between the payoff's, measurement space, and state.
-It is established that only certain measurements surpass the classical bound when using a Bell state, so it is clear that the choice of measurements are important, when related to the payoff's and state.
-This implies witnessing quantum advantage, not only depends on the state and measurement, but also on the payoff's.
-This opens up a potential avenue for future research, where if a state and measurement are known, are there a set of payoff's which can witness quantum advantage using the known information.
-This topic is extended upon in the Discussion.
+It is established that only certain measurements surpass the classical bound when using a Bell

-Figure 1: This shows the numerical discord for the state in Eq.
-(16).
+Figure 1.
+This shows the numerical discord for the state in equation (16).
 It is clear there is zero quantum correlation at $x = 0, \pi$.
 Elsewhere, there is non-zero quantum correlation, with the maximum occurring around $x \approx n\pi + \pi/2$, where $n \in \mathbb{Z}$.
 The minimisation was over θ , and φ as defined in the projectors.
-This can only occur for a 2-qubit state, as the parameterisation for θ and φ is only valid for a two particle system.
+This can only occur for a two-qubit state, as the parameterisation for θ and φ is only valid for a two particle system.
 Note, φ is included here for the optimisation to compute the discord, but for the optimisation in the game, $\phi = 0$ to allow analytical tractability.